Take your pick from the best Puma sneakers for men

 Image: Courtesy Farfetch

 Do you need a pair of reliable footwear that’s stylish and durabe?
 Well then, say hello to the Puma Suede Panel Mayu Trainers!
-These black leather shoes feature chunky rubber soles for extra support and suede panelling.
+These black sneakers feature chunky rubber soles for extra support and suede panelling.
 The sneakers are breathable that lets your feet easily fit into the structure.

 Image: Courtesy Farfetch